neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 The transition to Neon also unblocks several limitations:

 - **CLI support**.
 The [Vercel CLI](https://vercel.com/docs/cli) did not support Vercel Postgres.
 With Neon Postgres, you have access to a fully featured [Neon CLI](/docs/reference/neon-cli).
 - **Terraform support**.
 The [Vercel Terraform Provider](https://vercel.com/guides/integrating-terraform-with-vercel) did not support Vercel Postgres.
-With Neon Postgres, you have access to [community-maintained and Neon-sponsored Terraform providers](/docs/reference/terraform).
+With Neon Postgres, you have access to a [Neon Terraform provider](/docs/reference/terraform).
 - **Larger computes**.
 On Vercel, databases on Hobby plans are limited to 0.25 logical CPUs.
 The Neon Free plan supports computes up to 2 vCPUs and [Autoscaling](/docs/introduction/autoscaling).
+Neon paid plans support much larger compute sizes.
 - **Postgres roles**.
 On Vercel, you were limited to a single Postgres database access role.
-There is no such database access role limit on Neon.
-You can create additional Postgres roles as required.
+There is no such limit on Neon.
+You can create additional Postgres roles as needed.

 ### What Postgres versions are supported?